 Galaxy S25 and S25+: Software and Features

-The first One UI 7.0 beta build feels incredibly smooth and stable.
 Along with visual enhancements, the update also brings a host of new features, including advanced Galaxy AI capabilities.
 At this point, it’s widely known that AI will be integral to the future of our mobile experiences.
-Samsung started the trend with Galaxy AI on the Galaxy S24 series and will continue to build upon it with the Galaxy S25 series.
-The new flagships may also introduce an upgraded Bixby.
+Samsung started the trend with Galaxy AI on the Galaxy S24 series and continues to build upon it with the Galaxy S25 series, now joining hands with Google on a shared AI vision.
+This partnership brings Gemini into several Samsung apps as well as the power button.

 Galaxy S25 and S25+: Battery and Charging

-With Samsung expected to make the Galaxy S25 and Galaxy S25+ more compact, chances of a battery boost were always rare.
-And leaks have confirmed the same.
-The upcoming flagships keep the battery capacity unchanged over their predecessors — 4,000mAh and 4,900mAh.
-The charging speed may also remain unchanged at 25W and 45W, respectively.
-Or maybe the company will finally upgrade the base model to 45W wired charging, time will tell.
+With Samsung making the Galaxy S25 and Galaxy S25+ more compact, chances of a battery boost were always rare.
+Unsurprisingly, the new flagships keep the battery capacity unchanged over their predecessors — 4,000mAh and 4,900mAh, respectively.
+The charging speed also remains unchanged at 25W and 45W.

 While Chinese firms are running behind superfast charging, Samsung is content with its tried and tested speed.
-We aren’t even complaining.
-45W is a decent speed and gets the Galaxy S24 Ultra’s 5,000mAh battery fully charged from 0 in slightly over an hour.
+To be fair, 45W is a decent speed and gets the Galaxy S24 Ultra’s 5,000mAh battery fully charged from 0 in slightly over an hour.
 Nothing wrong with that.
 With the addition of 15V/3A charging at 45W, we may see slight improvements.
+However, 24W is a bit slow in 2025.
+But we can’t do anything now.

-The phones will offer wireless charging and reverse wireless charging.
-Both models are expected to support Qi2 wireless charging.
+The phones also offer 15W wireless charging and 4.5W reverse wireless charging.
 It’s worth noting that Samsung made some design changes to the Galaxy Watch 7 and Galaxy Watch Ultra, making them incompatible with reverse wireless charging on existing Galaxy flagships.
-Maybe the Galaxy S25 series will offer faster than 4.5W reverse wireless charging to make the new watches compatible.
+Samsung doesn’t appear to have fixed this issue.

 As far as the battery life is concerned, expect improvements over the Galaxy S24 series.
 The efficiency gains from the 3nm chips and improved OLED materials should help Samsung pull more out of the Galaxy S25’s battery.
-There are also rumors about advanced AI-powered power management technologies.
-That should further help improve the battery life, while One UI 7 software may reduce system power consumption.
+We’ll thoroughly test everything for our review.

 Galaxy S25 and S25+: Price and Release Date